 Our advice, Mr. Quiboloy, is to let the Holy Spirit guide your decisions on whom you’ll put your bet for the presidency, and not with the dead persons; and as a respect to the dead please don’t use them to fool others and gratify your purpose.

 Isaiah 8:19 NIV “When men tell you to consult mediums and spiritists, who whisper and mutter, should not a people inquire of their God?
 Why consult the dead on behalf of the living?

 John 14:26 NIV “But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.” (also in John 16:13)

 - if God “is not the God of the dead, but of the living (Luke 20:38, Mark 12:27)”, why waste your time talking to the dead (even on visions)?

-- if God “is not the God of the dead, but of the living (Luke 20:38, Mark 12:27)”, whose god is in-charge with those ones you allegedly talked with? and why entertain them?
+- if God “is not the God of the dead, but of the living (Luke 20:38, Mark 12:27)”, whose god is leading those whom you claimed talked to you? and why entertain them?

 You profess to be the “Appointed One” therefore you should know this.
 Set the best example.

-Or maybe the Bible’s word came true to you “You can identify them by their fruit, that is, by the way they act.”
+Or perhaps the Bible’s word came true to you “You can identify them by their fruit, that is, by the way they act.”
 (Matt 7:16 NLT).